-Connect an LTL carrier to your ShipEngine API account.
+Connect an LTL carrier account to your ShipEngine API account.

-If your carrier supports electronic pickup requests, your request will be scheduled when you create the bill of lading in the step above.
-If your carrier does not support electronic pickup requests, you will need to call the carrier to arrange a pickup.
+If your carrier does not support electronic pickup requests, you will need to contact them directly to arrange for pickup.

 The quote endpoint is used to get a quote for a specific shipment from a specific carrier using the contracted rates already agreed upon.
 In the quote request, you provide the details about your shipment, including the service level you require.

-The spot quote endpoint is used to get a quote for a specific shipment from a specific carrier, but unlike the quote endpoint, you don't specify your desired service level.
-Instead, the carrier will return the service levels and discounted rates they can offer based on their excess capacity.
+The spot quote endpoint is used to get a quote for a specific shipment from a specific carrier.
+The carrier will return one or more quotes with the discounted rates they can offer based on their excess capacity.
 In this case, the carrier is incentivized to offer lower rates to offset the cost of their excess capacity.
-A win for all!

 The carrier will return one or more quotes representing the service levels and prices they are able to offer.
 You will use the

 quote_id of the quote that best meets your needs, as well as its